 First of all, guided or independent?

 If you’re going for a guided, all-expenses-paid trek, I’d expect to pay at least $1000 USD.
 A Nepali company will be cheaper than a Western company.
-I’ve seen Western companies charging up to $6000 USD!
+I’ve seen Western companies charging up to $6000 USD, which is ridiculous!

 You can also get guided trips where your accommodation and food isn’t paid for.
 I’ve seen these go for about $800 USD.

 If you’re planning on trekking independently, there are a lot of little costs that add up.
 Here’s the budget breakdown.